Upendra03/Upendra03.github.io/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### My Tasks
-- [] Complete the gothub page
+ - [x] Complete the github page
  - [] work on fibonacci from pascal triangle code

 ### Jekyll Themes